git-developer/mqmgateway/README.md

   * **available_value** (optional, default 1)

-    Expected uint16 value readed from availablity register when availablity flag should be set to "1".
-If other value is readed then availability flag is set to "0".
+    Expected uint16 value read from availability register when availability flag should be set to "1".
+If other value is read then availability flag is set to "0".

-*register*, *register_type* and *available_value* can form a list when multiple registers should be readed.
+*register*, *register_type* and *available_value* can form a list when multiple registers should be read.

 ## Data conversion

-MQMGateway uses conversion plugins to convert state data readed from modbus registers to mqtt value and command mqtt payload to register value.
+MQMGateway uses conversion plugins to convert state data read from modbus registers to mqtt value and command mqtt payload to register value.

-Data readed from modbus registers is by default converted to string and published to MQTT broker.
+Data read from modbus registers is by default converted to string and published to MQTT broker.
 To combine multiple modbus registers into single value, use mask to extract one bit, or perform some simple divide operations a converter can be used.

 Converter can also be used to convert mqtt command payload to register value.